ebare012882/emilys-fashion-blog/README.md

 repository to turn in your work.

-Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 10:00am ET.
+Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 09:00 am ET.

 ### Prep for JavaScript Data Types